Build a Homelab server using an old laptop

 利用旧笔记本打造家用Homelab服务器

-This article will introduce the complete deployment solution of PVE + Virtual Machines + FRP Intranet Penetration + Nginx Reverse Proxy, which can safely expose LAN services to public domain access.
+This article will introduce the complete deployment solution of PVE + virtual machine + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services to public domain name access.

 Foreword

 Proxmox Virtual Environment (PVE) is an open-source virtualization platform based on KVM.
-The latest version is 9.1, built on Debian 13, and it is a relatively active and free virtualization platform.
+The latest version is 9.1, built on Debian13, and it is a relatively active and free virtualization platform with a good community.

-The reason for not choosing to install the corresponding system directly on the bare metal is that having a virtualization platform at the bottom layer makes it more convenient to manage, switch, and run systems in parallel (of course, depending on the performance of the old laptop, it’s not possible to run too many in parallel).
-If a virtual machine system crashes, you can simply delete it and rebuild it or restore a snapshot in PVE, which is very convenient.
-It also allows me to test which NAS system is good to use as I please.
+The reason for not choosing to directly install the corresponding system on the bare metal is that having a virtualization platform at the bottom layer allows for convenient management, switching, and parallel execution of systems (of course, depending on the performance of the old laptop, it’s not possible to run too many in parallel).
+If a virtual machine system crashes, you can directly delete and recreate it or restore a snapshot in PVE, which is very convenient.
+It also allows me to test which NAS system is good to use at will.

-Furthermore, enabling hardware support for virtualization doesn’t cause much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough can be configured for virtual machines to further reduce loss.
+Moreover, enabling hardware support for virtualization does not cause much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough to virtual machines can be configured to further reduce loss.

 Hardware Modification

-My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8G DDR4 memory, and a 500G HHD.
-In terms of expandability, it only has one SATA interface, occupied by the HDD, and an optical drive.
+My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8G DDR4 memory, and a 500G HDD.
+In terms of expandability, it only has one SATA interface, which is occupied by the HDD, and a CD/DVD drive.
 It’s not possible to directly insert two hard drives.

-Although it only has 8G of memory, the current memory market is quite exaggerated, so I don’t plan to expand its memory.
-The services I want to run are sufficient with 8G of memory, and I’ve also added an additional 8G Swap space for PVE.
+Although it only has 8G of memory, the current memory market is extremely exaggerated, and I don’t plan to expand its memory.
+8G of memory is enough for the services I want to run, and I also added an additional 8G Swap space for PVE.

-It’s already 2025 now.
-Originally, Win10 was installed on the HDD, and it would take several minutes from booting up to being usable, making it incredibly slow.
-So, the first step is definitely to replace it with an SSD.
-The optical drive is also no longer useful, so you can remove the optical drive bay and buy a hard drive caddy to adapt a 2.5-inch SATA drive, which costs anywhere from a few to a dozen yuan.
+It’s already 2025.
+The original HDD had Win10 installed on it, and it took several minutes from booting up to being operable, which made me doubt my life choices.
+So the first step is definitely to replace it with an SSD.
+The CD/DVD drive is also useless, so it can be removed, and a hard drive caddy adapter for a 2.5-inch SATA drive can be bought for a few to a dozen yuan.

-Additionally, I happened to have a 256G M2 NGFF SSD, which is perfect for installing the system.
-However, since the laptop doesn’t have this interface, it cannot be installed directly.
-I needed to buy an M2 NGFF to 2.5-inch SATA adapter enclosure.
+Additionally, I happened to have a 256G M2 NGFF SSD, which could be used to install the system, but since the laptop doesn’t have this interface, it cannot be installed directly.
+I needed to buy an M2 NGFF to 2.5-inch SATA hard drive enclosure.

-Then, I inserted it into the optical drive bay.
+Then, insert it into the CD/DVD drive bay.
 The original SATA port can be used for a separate hard drive.

 Network Card Upgrade